 - serving dishes

 - decorations for the walk-way, the front door, the party table and chairs, the food table, and party room

 - take-home bags & loot

 Line up your assistants.

 Take the pressure off by asking family members, friends or even parents of kids who attend the party to be helpers.

-Arrange for someone to be the mascot at the party if you’re having one.
+Arrange to have someone other than yourself to be a mascot at the party if you’re having one.
+It’s fun to have an Easter Bunny or robot at the party, but you want to be able to interact with your kids.
 An enthusiastic teenager is a good choice.
-(My son was in drama at high school and volunteered to be Dudley the Dragon at our local library for a written reference he used in his university application for teaching.
-Look into it for your party – most kids have to fulfill volunteer hours to graduate.)
+(My son volunteered to be Dudley the Dragon at our local library for a written reference he used in his university application for teaching.
+Most high school students have to fulfill volunteer hours to graduate.)

 If you’re getting a specialty cake at the bakery or grocery store, order it well in advance to avoid disappointment.
 Order your balloons, flowers or other party decorations if getting them locally.

 Contact anyone you haven’t heard from to confirm your guest list.
 Two weeks feels less stressful to agree to attend if they’ve forgotten about it.